-The server creates a POA and a servant locator (see "Servant Locators" on page 179).
+The server creates a POA and a servant locator (see Servant Locators).
 The server exports references, but all objects are initially inactive.
 For every incoming operation, the POA asks the servant locator to select an appropriate servant.
 The generated servant locator creates a servant for each incoming operation.